-6.3 PTSD and the brain
+1.1.4 PTSD and the brain

 PTSD causes memories of the extremely difficult event to linger resulting in victims often having vivid flashbacks.
-The experience leaves people traumatized and afraid, feeling constantly on the edge at the slightest risk making them retreat into themselves withdrawing from others.
-They usually try to avoid people, objects, and situations that remind them of their painful experiences.
-PTSD is incapacitating and stops victims from living a meaningful life.
+The experience leaves people frightened and traumatized, almost always on the edge and over reactive to even the slightest risk making them retreat into themselves withdrawing from others.
+They are often seen avoiding situations, relationships and things that become reminders of their painful experiences.
+PTSD is debilitating and prevents victims from living a meaningful life.